development-images/ubuntu/boilerplate/pypy/README.md

-# Python Development Container
+# Python (PyPy) Development Container

-This development container boilerplate is suitable for Python projects.
+This development container boilerplate is suitable for Python projects using the [PyPy](https://www.pypy.org/) Python implementation.

 ## Usage